nickproud/OpenBots.Studio-1/OpenBots.Studio/Resources/Extension/OB Extension/README.md

-#dataDyne-Chrome-Extension
+#OpenBots-Chrome-Extension

-The Chrome Extension used to communicate with the dataDyne Server Host Console Application
+The Chrome Extension used to communicate with the OpenBots Server Host Console Application